fluence-gateway-client

 client_credentials.

-Refresh is guarded by a Mutex, so concurrent callers share a single refresh round-trip.
+Refresh is guarded by a reentrant Monitor, so concurrent callers share a single refresh round-trip and reentrant paths (e.g. access_token_for → oauth_client_for) do not deadlock.
+OAuth2 tokens and clients are cached per tenant.

 Development